Peru

 Challenges:

-• The lack of sunlight proved to be a challenge which left the devices offline for periods of time.
-This had a direct impact on connectivity however there was no loss of data and the information stored in cloud and can be accessed through the console dashboard.
+• The lack of sunlight proved to be a challenge, which left the devices offline for periods of time.
+This had a direct impact on connectivity; however, there was no data loss, and the information stored in the cloud was accessed via the console dashboard.

-• Post installation there were certain Guardians which were not witnessing activity and therefore the decision was made to change the location of these devices.
+• Post-installation, certain Guardians were not witnessing activity; therefore, the decision was made to change the location of these devices.

 • To match an ambitious start date, RFCx chose to deploy an older version of the Guardian hardware, which includes some limitations in connectivity and power management.
 This has led to more “downtime” than hoped for (especially in the rainy season).